 Legitimacy, loyalty and solidarity prove to be the three central pillars that characterise a normatively integrated social order.

 We have now learned a great deal about the mechanisms by which society constructs meanings and thus creates new meaning.
 Most of the things in our living world act for a long time as fixed points by which we can reliably orientate ourselves until one day they no longer function as we would like them to and are surpassed by new, better things.
 Even if it sometimes looks as if politics and large corporations are steering this development from above, the process of creating new meaning, at its core, always happens bottom-up.
 Of course, visionaries and pioneers are also needed.
 But every disruptive idea must develop enough appeal to carry the majority of people along.

 Digitization provides us with innovative tools to readjust a large part of the traditional conditions.
 With our knowledge of the nature of changeable elements and the forces that cause change, as outlined here, we can hopefully better decide how to design better solutions and products in the future.
 In any case, I am curious to see what mystery will be in my eyes when I look at my son in thirty years and no longer understand the world.

-Hauke Behrendt holds a doctorate in philosophy and is a member of the Academic Council at the Institute of Philosophy at the University of Stuttgart.
+Hauke Behrendt holds a PhD in Philosophy and is Assistant Professor at the Institute of Philosophy at the University of Stuttgart.